Maximum illud: Reception

+According to academic Stephanie M. Wong, "Maximum Illud did not settle the question of native bishops but brought the debate out into the open."

+In the European countries, there was relatively little attention paid to the encyclical; it prompted a stronger response in China.
 Benedict's message divided the French missions in China into the "Lebbe Faction" and the "French Faction".
 The leadership of one of the most prominent missionary orders, the German Society of the Divine Word, had contributed to the anti-European Chinese uprising known as the Boxer Rebellion, and then criticized Lebbé and doubted that suitable Chinese candidates could be readied for episcopal ordination promptly.
 Some resisted the Vatican through inaction or argued that the protected legal status granted foreigners in China gave the missionaries a more secure position than any indigenous clergy could enjoy.
 Many nevertheless recognized that ordaining growing numbers of Chinese nationals to the priesthood was creating greater rivalry than rapprochement with their European counterparts.

 Benedict's successor, Pope Pope Pius XI, continued to press for a new approach to missionary work.
 In 1922 he appointed as Apostolic Delegate to China Celso Costantini, who persuaded two European-born bishops to yield territory to allow for the appointment of two indigenous Chinese as apostolic vicars in 1924.
+In some historical views, Costantini's arrival in China marks the end of the French religious protectorate there.

 Costantini identified six indigenous Chinese candidates for episcopal appointments and accompanied them to Rome where they received their episcopal consecration from Pius on 28 October 1926.
-Pius reinforced the principles of Maximum illud in his encyclical Rerum ecclesiae of 8 February 1926.
+Pius reinforced the principles of Maximum illud in his encyclical Rerum Ecclesiae of 8 February 1926.
 In some regions progress came more quickly.
 Pius named the first India-born bishop of the Latin rite, the Jesuit Francis T. Roche, in 1923.
 By the time of his death in 1939, Pius had appointed forty indigenous bishops in missionary lands, the first of the modern era.

 Later development of Catholic doctrine requires a revision of Benedict's assertion in Maximum illud that the missions targeted those who "lived in ignorance of God, and thus, bound by the chains of their blind and violent desires, are enslaved in the most hideous of all forms of slavery, the service of Satan".
 The Church's view of other religions since Nostra aetate (1965) recognizes shared values and encourages respectful dialogue.